 A single act of relinquishing wealth, if done with shining clarity, Is as if able to place a sovereign's faults in the shade.
+In the same way, if a ruler is prone to miserliness or graft, This is able to inflict damage on a king's manifold virtues.

-In the same way, if a ruler is prone to miserliness or graft, c.
+c.
 Cultivation of "Stillness" Elicits Esteem; A Brilliant King Governs from Deep Serenity d.
-"Wisdom" Makes the King Immovable, Independent, and Undeceivable $\mathbf{038}$
+"Wisdom" Makes the King Immovable, Independent, and Undeceivable $\mathbf{038}$ e.
+These Four Bases of Meritorious Qualities Engender Goodness and Praise ${\bf 039}$